ELEKTRONN/ELEKTRONN2/docs/elektronn2.rst

 The effects of the activation only last for the current shell session, so remember to repeat this step after re-opening your shell.

+..
+TODO: "conda activate" works in all shells starting with conda 4.4, so we can remove the "activate" distinction above in, let's say 2018.

 Installing with ``pip``
 -----------------------